Better is Possible.

 *Definition of Family

-A family consists of two or more people, whether living together or apart, related by blood, marriage, adoption or commitment to care for one another.
+A family consists of people, whether living together or apart, related by blood, marriage, adoption, or the commitment to care for or about one another.

 In June of 1962 a committee was established by the St. Croix Area United Way with the intent to survey Stillwater and the surrounding area for a need for family services.
 It was found that there was a strong need for counseling services in three main areas; marital problems, child guidance, and financial planning.